Join Your Community In Action!

 Join us on February 1st for this year’s Collective Learning & Action Session!
 We’ll work together to learn about and dismantle the systems of oppression and division that have impacted the environmental movement and our community.
 Together we will take action against the systems that have led to the funding and centering of mostly white-led organizations, and work towards environmental justice.

 Click the button below to join community members and organizations located throughout Wisconsin in building a multicultural and multiracial environmental community.
-Join by January 31st to participate in the 2023 Collective Learning & Action Session.
+The 2023 session started on February 1st, but there is still an opportunity for community members and organizations to join in.

 How It Works